DataDog/nginx-datadog/doc/API.md

 If `<var>` is not one of the allowed variables, or if `<var>` is not defined in the environment, then the variable expands to a hyphen character (`-`) instead.

-This family of variables is used in the tests for the Datadog nginx module, and is of little use elsewhere.
+This family of variables is used in the tests for the Datadog nginx module.

 ### `datadog_propagation_header_*`
 `$datadog_propagation_header_<header>` expands to the value of the specified